logaretm/vee-validate/docs/src/templates/markdown/api/validator.md

 validator.localize('ar');
 validator.locale = 'ar';
 ```
-> All validators share the same locale configuration. so any locale changes will update all validator instances across your app.
+> All validators share the same locale configuration.
+So any locale changes will update all validator instances across your app.
 For more information about how to overwrite messages and add new ones, please refer to the [custom messages](rules.html#custom-messages) section.

 ```js
 import { Validator } from 'vee-validate';